ChiomaGrace/CodingDojo/Python/Django/djangoIntro/djangoFirstProject/README.md

 7. /< number >/delete - redirect to the "/" route with a method called "destroy"

 Created On: May 12, 2020\
-Uploaded to Github: July 2, 2020
+Pushed to Github: July 2, 2020